 Step 4 – Admission Interview

 After admission requirements are met and supporting materials have been received by the respective graduate offices by the March 31st deadline, eligible applicants will be invited to participate in an interview.
-The College of Nursing Graduate Program will hold interviews for fall 2021 admission beginning early 2021.
-Current interview dates are scheduled for January 19th, January 21st, January 28th, February 11th, February 18th, February 22nd, March 11th, March 18th, April 8th, and April 15th.
-Additional dates may be added if needed.
-Due to COVID-19, all interviews will be conducted via phone or Microsoft Teams at this time.
+The College of Nursing Graduate Program will hold interviews for fall 2022 admission beginning early 2022 (late January/early February 2022).
+Specific interview dates will be announced at the end of 2021.